UrDeutschComrade/MIP---MC-Injector-Project/README.md

 Owner & Developer - PepeYT

 # 📝 Disclaimer 📝

 We are not stealing any client, We are making everything ourselfs.
-(With help of course) if something seems stolen, Lets just say a animation made by picklegamer123 (not a real person).
-We ask permission before we put it in.
+(With help of course) Lets just say a chat ui animation made by picklegamer123 (not a real person).
+If we want it in our client we ask permission before we put it in.